National Association of Estate Planners and Councils

 NAEPC is governed by a volunteer board of directors, a group of dedicated multi-disciplinary individuals who devote many hours of their time to helping NAEPC grow and thrive.
 Learn more about our board by clicking the links below.

-The National Association of Estate Planners & is governed by a board of directors that reflects its membership of affiliated local estate planning councils, Accredited Estate Planner® designees, and At-Large members from throughout the country.
-I write this letter to seek your help in identifying potential leaders to join the national board of directors.
+The National Association of Estate Planners & Councils is governed by a board of directors that reflects our membership of affiliated local estate planning councils in all 50 states, Accredited Estate Planner® designees, and At-Large members from throughout the country.
+I am writing this message to seek your help in identifying potential leaders to join the national board of directors.

-s a leader within your estate planning council and/or an active Accredited Estate Planner® designee, you have likely had an opportunity to work closely with individuals who have demonstrated leadership qualities, not only through your council, but also through other professional and civic organizations.
+As a leader within your estate planning council and/or an active Accredited Estate Planner® designee, you have likely had an opportunity to work closely with individuals who have demonstrated leadership qualities, not only through your council, but also through other professional and civic organizations.
 We would like to ask you to take the time to contact these people and ask if they have an interest in serving their profession as a possible future NAEPC board member.
-If so, please submit their names and other information requested on the attached NAEPC board nomination form by Tuesday, July 9, 2024.
+If so, please submit their names and other information requested on the attached NAEPC board nomination form by Friday, July 24, 2026.
 Feel free to nominate more than one candidate, and please consider submitting yourself as a candidate if you wish.

 Candidates for the national board must be representative of the following professional disciplines: (i) attorney, (ii) accountant, (iii) insurance/financial planning professional, (iv) philanthropic professional, and (v) trust professional and must be significantly engaged in the field of estate planning and support the team concept of estate planning.
 The Accredited Estate Planner® (AEP®) designation, although not required at the time of application, is highly desirable, and, if not held at the time of election to the board, must be obtained within one year or the term of service will terminate after such one-year period.
 Candidates should assess whether they will be able to meet these requirements, including successful completion of coursework (if applicable), before applying.